ReSound Savi: Essential Tech in a Budget-Friendly Line

 )

 ReSound launched the Savi “essential” hearing aid family in February 2025 alongside its current premium flagship line, ReSound Vivia.
 Savi is designed to provide clear sound, comfortable wear, and future-proof connectivity at a more accessible price point.
-It incorporates many of ReSound’s latest core technologies—most notably, Bluetooth Low Energy (LE) Audio with Auracast™ broadcast streaming—but without the more advanced and costly AI-driven features of the Vivia line.
+It incorporates many of ReSound’s latest core technologies—most notably Bluetooth Low Energy (LE) Audio with Auracast™ broadcast streaming in all but one model—but without the more advanced, costly AI-driven features of the Vivia line.

-This means Savi users receive the same new wireless protocols for direct phone/audio streaming and Auracast public broadcasts as Vivia.
+This means Savi receiver-in-ear (RIE) and in-the-canal (ITC) users receive the same new wireless protocols for direct phone/audio streaming and Auracast public broadcasts as Vivia.
 However, Savi omits the separate Deep Neural Network (DNN) noise-processing chip and other advanced algorithms to keep costs down.

 HearingTracker and the HearAdvisor lab have not yet tested Savi, so we don’t have in-depth data on its performance.
 Stay tuned for this information in the future.